 A TUNNEL TO ANOTHER TIME…

-The Lebanon Extension mine tour goes into the newly re-opened southwest Lebanon access tunnel.
-This tour takes you over 1,000 feet into Leavenworth Mountain.
-This tunnel follows a section of the Hise ore body that extends from the silver mines of Silver Plume to the Silver Queen mine in Georgetown.
-You will see naturally occurring “silver pearls”, calcified hobnail boot prints, calcite dams, stalactites that are over 100 years old.
+This tour takes you over 1,000 feet into Leavenworth Mountain, exploring a once operational silver mine tunnel!
+The Lebanon access tunnel follows a section of the Hise Ore that extends from the silver mines of Silver Plume to the Silver Queen mine in Georgetown.
+Led by our knowledgeable mine tour guides, you will see naturally occurring “silver pearls”, calcified hobnail boot prints, calcite dams, stalactites that are over 100 years old.

-The mine tour adds another 1 hour and 15 minutes to your train trip.
-The mine tour is not recommended for young children who cannot walk the entire distance on their own, anyone who is mobility impaired in any way, or those who might have a problem at 9,000 feet in elevation.
+Daytime mine tours are only available April through mid-September.
+The mine tour adds another 1 hour and 15 minutes to your trip, for a total of a 2 hour and 30 minute excursion with the train ride.
+Due to the walking terrain to the mine site (pictured below), the mine tour is not recommended for young children who cannot walk the entire distance on their own, anyone who is mobility impaired in any way, or those who might have a problem at 9,000 feet in elevation.
 Strollers and wheelchairs are not permitted.
 Mine tours are not available on the last train departure of the day.
 All guests must wear hard hats.

 The tours involve about 3/4 of a mile of walking into dark, enclosed spaces.
 Children under 5 years of age are not permitted underground in either the Everett or the Lebanon Mines.
 Children under 5 years old may visit the site of the mines but must stay above ground and under the care of a parent or guardian.
 Weather conditions can change rapidly, so please come prepared for an outdoor adventure!